Our Technological Resources and Your Costs

 Production Costs

 Clients often wonder what contributes to the bottom line.
 Producing a video is a labor-intensive business: roughly 2/3rds of the cost is labor; 1/3 equipment and supplies.
 Asking how much a video costs is a bit like asking how much a car costs: the answer depends upon what kind of car you have in mind--a Corolla or a Mercedes?
 Rules of thumb don't help much except to give you an idea of range!
 In exceptional cases, for a few non-profit clients, we have produced programs for under $1000 per finished screen minute.
 An expensive program might run as high as $4,000 per screen minute.
 Production costs depend on the length and complexity of the production, the number of shooting locations, the production values and formats, the number and elegance of the graphics that need to be created, and so forth.
 Short programs usually cost more per minute than long programs.
+See a list of our clients.

 Creating a video is traditionally described and budgeted as a 3-step process: